Transfer in Geneva

 Man, what a rathole!
 I disembark from my flight from Paris at 14h40.
 Boarding for my next flight should start in ten minutes.
 But apparently, connecting from the French sector to the Schengen area is not really foreseen in Geneva.
 And so I end up going up and down a whole set of ugly and narrow corridors, at the end of which I am ejected in front of a security check point.
 Okay, fine…

 The airport is very busy and crowded.
 There are people sitting on the floor everywhere.
 The SWISS lounge is one floor up from the gate area.
 Turn left and right a few times and eventually you should get there…

-The flight is delayed by twenty minutes because of the dog incident earlier on.
+The flight is delayed by twenty minutes because of an incident with a dog on the runway earlier on.
 Boarding will be from gate A02.

 … is a complete mess.
 There are grumpy passengers pushing and shoving everywhere.
 At some point, a Portuguese speaking mother boards with her baby in a pram and what looks like the combined baggage allowance of about twenty passengers.
 Oh yes, and she‘s also decided that standing in the middle of the aisle is a brilliant place to make a phone call.
 Eventually, the passenger behind her explains that she has a tight connection in Zürich, so it would be really good for the mother to get out of the way to let the other passengers board quickly.